-To accomplish projectable research, Resultant conducts double-blinded quantitative studies, which means that neither the respondent nor the questioner knows who is sponsoring the study that might otherwise color the outcome.
+To accomplish projectable research, Resultant Research conducts double-blinded quantitative studies, meaning neither the respondent nor the questioner knows who is sponsoring the study, which might otherwise color the outcome.

-The lists of possible respondents is generated and accessed randomly utilizing a RDD sample methodology.
+The list of possible respondents is generated and accessed randomly utilizing an RDD sample methodology.